MadhumithaSridhara/QuickMatch/index.md

 ## Parallel Regular expression matching
-This project implements a fast parallel regular expression matching using OpenCL.
+QuickMatch implements a fast parallel regular expression matching using OpenCL.
 Regular expression matching on a large number of files is an embarassingly parallel operation.
-In this project we explore parallellism across files as well as parallellism within files.
+In this project we explore parallellism in matching regular expressions across files as well as parallellism in searching for expressions within files.
 Our implementation is based on running parallel instances of a regex engine based on Thompson's NFA.
-This will use OpenCL to offload the regex matching to a GPU.
+QuickMatch uses OpenCL to offload the regex matching to a GPU.

 ### Background
 Regular expression matching is used extensively in string-search, 'find' and 'find-and-replace' algorithms.
+Regular expression matching can be used at a very large scale especially in searching through large sized log and report files.
+Such applications will benefit greatly from QuickMatch.

 ### Challenges